QMU is top for mentoring students Title

 Notes to Editor

-More information about the Scottish Mentoring Network and its awards can be found here.
+More information about the Scottish Mentoring Network and its awards is available on its website.

 For further media information contact Lynne Russell, Marketing Manager, Queen Margaret University, Edinburgh, E: email@example.com T: 0131 474 0000, M: 07711 011239 and Jon Perkins, Press and PR Officer, E: firstname.lastname@example.org T: 0131 474 0000.